NSW-OEH-EMS-KST/asdst/README.md

-# asdst
+# ASDST
-Aboriginal Site Decision Support Tool
+Aboriginal Site Decision Support Tools

-This repository does not contain required spatial data and file geodatabases.
+This repository holds python code for the tools, it does not contain required spatial data and file geodatabases.

-NEEDS A LINK TO JUST THE .ADDIN FILE FOR THOSE WHO JUST WANT THAT...
+TODO Link to .addin file
+TODO Link to spatial data or instructions re obtaining